janaipakos/janaipakos.github.io/resume.md

 <h2>Capco, New York, NY (2014–now)</h2>
 <h4>Associate Consultant, Technology Domain</h4>
     <ul>
-        <li>Remediated portion of international bank's <strong>$1.45B regulatory fine</strong> by stepping into project manager role mid-project and steering the documentation enhancement of an Actimize anti-money laundering application's IT components.
-Reduced expected fine by creating and tracking <strong>300 design and testing documents</strong> that described the waterfall software lifecycle management process and manual unit testing framework.</li>
+        <li>Remediated portion of international bank's <strong>$1.45B regulatory fine</strong> by stepping into project manager role mid-project and steering the documentation enhancement of an Actimize anti-money laundering application's IT components.</li>
+        <li>Streamlined documentation framework by introducing living documents in SharePoint and requirements filtering that led to a 10x reduction in redundancies, from an estimated <strong>3000</strong> design and testing documents to <strong>300</strong>.</li>
         <li>Revamped and successfully-deployed Sharepoint 2013 customer-facing website with <strong>350+ combined pages</strong> while working with seven developers and designers.
 Project included Sass and Bootstrap front-end, and user acceptance testing with VirtualBox.</li>
         <li>Enhanced application hand-off to client by recording and producing <strong>20-hour</strong> knowledge transfer session covering technical architecture and code base.</li>
         <li>Strengthened client understanding of anti-money laundering by designing and prototyping visualization using D3.js, Express, and React.</li>